 Shop your list, not the store.

 I don’t need to tell you what happens every time you walk into Target.
-It has that affect on me too.
+It has that effect on me too.
 But typically my rule for myself is—shop the list.
 A list is no good unless you use it, right?
 It’s important to note, minimal pantries don’t start at home.
 They start at the grocery store.
 Be mindful of what you’re buying.

 Finally, edit always.